School in contention for Architects’ Journal Retrofit Award

 The Barton Science Centre will also have a wider public benefit as a regional hub and centre of excellence.
 Tonbridge plans, for instance, to expand its popular programme of ‘Science for Schools’ days for local primary and secondary pupils, and will also be staging public lectures and a variety of other events.

-The Departments of Chemistry, Biology and Physics will enjoy expanded facilities, including new laboratories and classrooms.
-The Barton Science Centre includes an interactive periodic table, a TV wall, its own bee hive, a roof garden, a greenhouse and a library, to name just a few of its features.
+The Departments of Chemistry, Biology and Physics now enjoy greatly expanded facilities, including new laboratories and classrooms.
+The Barton Science Centre includes an interactive periodic table, a giant TV wall, its own bee hive, a roof garden, a greenhouse and three departmental libraries, to name just a few of its features.

 The Final Elements